 Our tip for anyone starting with a new Instagram theme would be to hire a professional photographer.
 Although you can do a lot with a smartphone nowadays, there is no substitute for professional photographs.
 With a photographer, you’re not only receiving raw material but processed content that follows a singular style and has the same lighting throughout.

-The former is a sort of do-it-yourself method done within Facebook Business Manager, and the latter is an integration through an e-commerce platform, such as Shopify.
+The former is a sort of do-it-yourself method done within Facebook Business Manager, and the latter is integration through an e-commerce platform, such as Shopify or Shopify alternatives.
 Once you set it up, all you have to do is tag your products in your posts and stories.
 That way, your customers can tap on your pictures and go straight to your webshop.